52x52.org

 for one year.

 How much can you donate each week to charity? $52? $25? $10?
 Whatever the sum, your weekly commitment to helping others can make a massive difference to so many people.
 52x52 doesn’t collect your donations, just suggests charities to donate to directly and encourages you to donate each week.
-Follow along by pledging to donate!
+While the project is no longer active, we appreciate all of you who committed to try to make a difference to many!

 14